 Cassava can be eaten, but only if properly prepared.

 After rice and corn, the root of cassava actually has the 3rd highest levels of carbohydrates.

-The WHO say in Africa 1 in every 5 people who suffer cassava poisoning die.
+The WHO says in Africa, 1 in every 5 people who suffer from cassava poisoning die.

 So there we have it; of course, these aren’t all the poisonous foods in the world, and the order of these is particularly hard to specify as the levels of poison or fatality vary.